 Website | Google Maps

-As this is Nagoya, there’s no surprise that a Miso version emerged with two different types: one in which Miso is used to make the broth itself, and the other where Miso is used as a topping for the standard Oden.
-It’s common to find tubes of Miso next to the Oden, making it much easier for Nagoyans to get their Miso fix.
+In Nagoya, of course there is a miso version!
+Actually, two miso versions.
+The first is where miso is used to make the broth itself, and the second where miso is used as a topping.
+It’s even common to find tubes of miso next to the oden, making it much easier for Nagoyans to get their miso fix.

-One of the easiest accessible places for foreign tourists to try the Miso Oden stewed in Miso broth check out Mukashi no Yabaton in Osu.
-This shop is a nostalgic reimagining of the post war era when Nagoya’s Izakaya (Japanese bars) served Oden and Miso Katsu with lots of beer!
+One of the most accessible places for tourists to try oden made with miso broth is Mukashi no Yabaton in Osu.
+This shop is a nostalgic reimagining of the post-war era when Nagoya’s izakaya (Japanese bars) served oden and Miso Katsu with lots of beer!

 Mukashi no Yabaton (昔の矢場とん)